-Most people think that being a successful tattoo artist means creating amazing designs every day.
+Most people think that becoming a professional tattoo artist means creating amazing designs every day.
 And while that’s an outcome of success, what people don’t see are the characteristics that allowed the artist to get to that point- the grit behind it all.

 In the tattoo industry, simply being a good tattoo artist is not enough to be successful.
-There are other qualities you need to reach the top.
+There are other qualities aspiring tattoo artists need to reach the top.

 In this article, you’ll learn: